leonlinsx/minimal-mistakes/_posts/2021-03-13-how-internet-happened.md

 ## First mover failures

-The various examples of first mover failures make me more skeptical of long lasting first mover advantages:
+The various examples of first mover failures make me more skeptical of long lasting first mover advantages.
+Microsoft's Internet Explorer dislodged Netscape despite Netscape's 70% user share headstart:

 > They would follow the traditional Microsoft game plan: the first version would be a copycat product that didn't have to be great; it just had to be good enough.
 Subsequent versions would be better.

+And we know now that Chrome would displace IE.

-And a simple reason for that is that things change quickly, requiring a change in business strategy.
+A simple reason for that is that things change quickly, requiring a change in business strategy.
 Imagine if your business model had assumed ad click through rates "conservatively" in the 40s for the future?
 Considering they're now <5%, you'd have been off by a magnitude.

 > \[The first banner ads\] bordered between the high 70s and lows 80s in terms of click-through percentages for about 2-3 weeks